About Us

 Forbes Middle East

-his story appeared in our August 2024 issue, featuring the Top 100 CEOs in the Middle East ranking, as well as the Global Meets Local list.
+This story appeared in our August 2024 issue, featuring the Top 100 CEOs in the Middle East ranking, as well as the Global Meets Local list.

-It’s a bright summer’s evening in the U.K. in June, and Talal Al Ajmi, Founder and CEO of online broker VI Markets, is sitting under a tree in a park, taking a break from planning for his graduation ceremony.
+It’s a bright summer evening in the U.K. in June, and Talal Al Ajmi, Founder and CEO of online broker VI Markets, is sitting under a tree in a park, taking a break from planning for his graduation ceremony.
 Having just completed his master’s degree in financial services management from the University of Salford, the CEO is discussing his thoughts on the importance of educating investors.
-“Education is the most important input for a successful trader,” says the Kuwait-based entrepreneur.

-As he speaks, he says that VI Markets is simultaneously conducting seminars to teach people about financial markets in its Kuwait and Dubai offices, with training scheduled in Egypt and AlAin the next day.
 “Before we established VI Markets, the reputation of FX and assets trading was very bad in the region, but now we increase awareness and teach everyone about the market,” Al Ajmi explains.
 “Every day we’re doing seminars for a minimum of 200 and 250 people, and all the courses that we do are free.”

 With an eye on future growth, the CEO believes that education is key to individuals making money from financial markets, which in turn helps him grow his business.
-Before VI Markets’ clients start funding their accounts, they undergo a 10-day seminar to teach them the basics.
+Before VI Markets’ clients start funding their accounts, they undergo a 10-day seminar to learn the basics.
 They are then taught strategies like fundamental and technical analysis and risk management, tested, and given scores on various aspects of their trading skills.
 Once they’ve learned the right tools and skills, they begin to trade with real money.

 But an introduction to financial education starts much younger.
 Last year, VI Markets partnered with KidZania in Kuwait to introduce investment and trading to kids through play.
 KidZania City in Kuwait City is a 7,000-square-meter scaled-down city, complete with vehicles, pavements, buildings, and workplaces that allow children to role-play real-life activities.
 The VI Markets Financial Trading Hub was inaugurated in KidZania City, Kuwait, in June 2023.
-“At KidZania, it is our constant endeavor to partner with brands that provide opportunities for children to learn through unique, real-life-like role-plays, to positively impact society and the environment they live in,” said Steven Putzeys, KidZania City Business Director, in a statement at the time.

 Financial literacy is more than just a route to higher levels of financial inclusion.
 Not having an understanding of the compounding effects of interest rates while having increased access to borrowing can lead to decision-making that leaves individuals overburdened with debt.
-According to a report by the Kuwait Institute of Banking Studies, financial literacy in the GCC is better than the BRIC (Brazil, Russia, India, China) countries, but it is still lagging behind major economies such as Canada, France, Japan, the U.K., and the U.S. Kuwait performs well relative to other GCC nations and the world, with large financial institutions contributing towards financial literacy, including through the National Bank of Kuwait’s Bankee program and Kuwait Finance House’s “Diraya” campaign.
-“Financial literacy is the cornerstone of a secure financial future, encompassing essential skills like budgeting, investing, understanding credit, and retirement planning,” says Alok Kumar, Cofounder and CEO of fintech platform Zywa.
-“In the Middle East, rising household debt is a critical issue, particularly in the UAE, where many young adults are caught in debt traps.
-By equipping young people with financial education, we can empower them to make informed decisions and avoid these pitfalls.”
+According to a report by the Kuwait Institute of Banking Studies, financial literacy in the GCC is better than the BRIC countries but still lags behind major economies such as Canada, France, Japan, the U.K., and the U.S.

 Al Ajmi himself first learned about online trading in 2003, while at university in Jordan studying IT.
 After graduating, he returned home to Kuwait and began his career managing a couple of small family businesses with his cousins and brothers.
 Eventually, he joined a brokerage company and became a branch manager.
 It was there he realized that there was a financial education gap and started offering free seminars for clients in the office.
-However, he came up against some challenges.
-“To be honest, it was very hard to tell the owners and the board members in the brokerage that I wanted to invest in education and seminars.
-They had another marketing channel they focused on and that was it,” he remembers.

 Al Ajmi established VI Markets in 2010 in Kuwait City by partnering with online trading broker One Financial Markets.
 In 2019, One Financial Markets was acquired by Axi Financial Services (UK) Ltd, and in 2023, Al Ajmi signed an exclusive partnership with Axi to represent them in MENA, providing investors in the Middle East with a tailored online trading service.
-Axi Financial Services (UK) Ltd is registered in England and regulated by the U.K.’s Financial Conduct Authority.
-As an international broker, Axi has a presence in over 100 countries and is used by traders, trading businesses, banks, and financial organizations to execute transactions on the world’s financial markets.
-As an “introducer” to AxiTrader Ltd, which trades under the name One Financial Markets, VI Markets is able to use Axi’s technology to enable its investors to trade forex and CFDs on indices, commodities, energies, equities, cryptocurrencies, and futures.

 Combining his passion for education with technology, Al Ajmi has leveraged social media to attract clients in the Middle East by sharing his daily trades and educating followers on how to manage their portfolios.
 Today, he has over 120,000 followers on Instagram.
 He says the company had over 130,000 clients as of June 2024, with GCC-based clients contributing over 70% of revenues, while the other 30% comes from Egypt, Lebanon, Morocco, and Türkiye.
-Foreign exchange (Forex) trading contributes the most towards revenues followed by equities and cryptocurrencies.
+Foreign exchange (Forex) trading contributes the most towards revenues followed by equities.

 The global Forex market is the largest financial market in the world by trading volume.
-While under light regulatory oversight in most countries, the structure and operation of the market have been driven by commercial interests and the market participants’ needs.
+While under light regulatory oversight in most countries, the structure and operation of the market have been driven by commercial interests and participants’ needs.
 Forex trading for financial motives—such as investments in foreign-denominated securities—far exceeds the transaction volume related to international trade.

 In the Middle East, the financial brokerage sector is a competitive space, with several international and regional brokers, as well as large financial institutions, competing for market share.
 Several banks in the region have broking divisions, such as Emirates NBD Securities in the U.A.E. and SNB Capital in Saudi Arabia, and standalone brokers like Equiti, CFI Financial Markets, and Sarwa are also growing.
 The Middle East’s online trading industry is expected to reach $1 trillion in value by 2025, according to the Dubai Financial Services Authority.